jpeyret/pip-stripper/README.md

 If you don't agree with what's in those requirements files, you may need to edit **pip-stripper.yaml**.

-####So, for example, you could initialize, scan and build in your current python directory with:
+#### For example, you could initialize, scan and build in your current python directory with:

 `pipstripper --init --build`